zniper/rhaptos2.repo/docs/usecases.rst

 ----------------------

 The respected Professor Q has heard about the project and sends in his own chapter by email.
-It was created in the MIT version of cnx.org, and is valid html5 (cnxml)
+It was created in notepad, and is valid html5 (cnxml?)

 The same process as above is followed, firstly a spell check and corrections then a merge process.

-THe imported document is taken using a URL.
+The imported document is taken using a URL.